Public image of Vladimir Putin: International

 According to a 2017 survey by the Worldwide Independent Network/Gallup International Association (WIN/GIA), Putin's international reputation increased significantly between 2015 and 2017 (43% favorable in 2017 compared with 33% in 2015).
+Putin was also highly popular in some non-Western countries, such as Vietnam, where his approval rating was 89% in 2017.
+More recent international polling shows that approval for Putin declined to record lows following the 2022 invasion of Ukraine.